Abortion in California: California Reproductive Privacy Act

-As of 2017, California, Oregon, Montana, Vermont, and New Hampshire allow qualified non-physician health professionals, such as physicians' assistants, nurse practitioners, and certified nurse midwives, to do first-trimester aspiration abortions and to prescribe drugs for medical abortions.
+As of 2017, California, Oregon, Montana, Vermont, and New Hampshire allow certain qualified non-physician health professionals, such as physicians' assistants, nurse practitioners, and certified nurse midwives, to do first-trimester aspiration abortions, and to prescribe drugs for medical abortions.
 In August 2018, the state had a law to protect the right to have an abortion.
 As of May 14, 2019, the state prohibits abortions after the fetus is viable, generally some point between week 24 and 26.
 This period uses a standard defined by the US Supreme Court in 1992, with the Planned Parenthood v.
 Casey ruling.

 On May 20, 2019, the California State Senate passed Senate Bill 24, the College Student Right to Access Act.
-The Act requires public state universities to offer mifepristone, the abortion pill, to female students at zero cost by January 1, 2023; funding for the program will be paid for through insurance and private grants with $200,000 to each University of California and California State University health clinic for training and equipment.
-The bill was approved by both the California State Assembly and California State Senate as amended on September 13, 2019, was enacted by Governor Gavin Newsom on October 11, 2019, and went into effect on January 1, 2020.
+The Act requires public state universities to offer mifepristone, the abortion pill, to female students at zero cost by January 1, 2023; funding for the program will be paid for through insurance and private grants, with $200,000 to each University of California and California State University health clinic for training and equipment.
+The bill was approved by both the California State Assembly and California State Senate, as amended on September 13, 2019, was enacted by Governor Gavin Newsom on October 11, 2019, and went into effect on January 1, 2020.
 University clinics also have to set aside an additional $200,000 each to set up a student hotline to provide information to women seeking advice and assistance.
 The bill was sponsored by Sen. Connie Leyva.